The Beauty of Sea Salt Landscapes From Above

 -Tom Hegen

 Below, we have republished Hegen’s series, with the full set available in the gallery at the end of the article.
 For more information, check out his Behance profile here.
-To improve your own drone photography skills, check out our guide on the subject here.
+To improve your own aerial photography skills, check out our guide on the subject here.